fedem96/Video_Tracking/README.md

 If you want to use a different detector (e.g.: a Convolutional Neural Network), to interface it with this project you simply have to implement a *detect* method: check ObjectDetector class inside `object_detector.py`.

+Remark: background subtraction can be used only in the case in which the camera is static; if instead the camera moves during the video recording, other techniques must be considered to locate the objects.

 ### Object tracker
 By changing a few lines of code (about tracker initialization, inside `tracker.py`), all OpenCV tracking algorithms<sup>[1](#note1)</sup> can be used.
 We tried these three: